Yojanpardo/information-layer8/README.md

 > (If you're admin you can add a members, update or delete the information of all of them)

-- See the full description an information for each member of your team
+- See the full description anda information for each member of your team

 - Create events and put them on your favorite calendar